Alex-Costea/Wiles/README.md

 - When using one `arg` list, `my_method(a,b,c)` is the same as `my_method([a,b,c])`

 ### Miscellaneous
-- Declaring `main` method optional when using no other methods
 - `;` can be specified or inferred from newline
 - Language is statically, strongly typed with some type inference
 - Comment using `#`